manikkang/salon_reservations/README.md

 Things you may want to cover:

 * Ruby version
+- 3.0.1

 * System dependencies
+- Ruby on Rails (6.1.4)
+- PostgreSQL

 * Configuration

 * Database creation
+    $ rails db:create
+    $ rails db:migrate

+# You can populate the database with reference data by running:
+    $ rails db:seed

 * Database initialization